'Halberd' was the British naval operation to get the GM.2 supply convoy through to Malta from Gibraltar (24/28 September 1941).

 The convoy’s ships were the 9,776-ton commissioned Breconshire, 7,539-ton Ajax, 8,063-ton City of Calcutta, 8,039-ton City of Lincoln, 7,347-ton Clan Ferguson, 9,653-ton Clan MacDonald, 11,168-ton Dunedin Star, 12,427-ton Imperial Star and 7,798-ton Rowallan Castle, with escort provided by Force 'H', which was substantially reinforced from Admiral Sir John Tovey’s Home Fleet for this undertaking.

 The preliminary movements started on 11 September, when the light cruiser Edinburgh departed Simonstown in South Africa for Gibraltar.
-On the following day the light cruiser Sheffield departed the Clyde river for Gibraltar with 300 personnel, 20-mm cannon and the appropriate mountings to strengthen the anti-aircraft capability of Force ‘H’, and arrived on 17 September.
+On the following day the light cruiser Sheffield departed the Clyde river for Gibraltar with 300 personnel, 20-mm cannon and the appropriate mountings to strengthen the anti-aircraft capability of Force 'H', and arrived on 17 September.
 The ships for Malta, and their Home Fleet escorts, also departed the Clyde river as the WS.11X convoy on 17 September.
 The convoy included the transport vessels named above, as well as the liner Stratheden (two days only), commissioned assault ships Queen Emma, Prinses Beatrix, Royal Scotsman and Ulster Monarch, and transport Leinster.
 The four assault ships were destined for Freetown and Leinster for Gibraltar, and took no part in the Malta convoy.
-Close escort for the WS.11X convoy was provided by Rear Admiral A. T. B. Curteis’s Group 2 (battleship Prince of Wales, light cruiser Kenya, light anti-aircraft cruiser Euryalus, destroyers Garland, Laforey, Lightning, Oribi, Free Dutch Isaac Sweers and Free Polish Piorun.
+Close escort for the WS.11X convoy was provided by Rear Admiral A. T. B. Curteis’s Group 2 (the battleship Prince of Wales, the light cruiser Kenya, the light anti-aircraft cruiser Euryalus, and the destroyers Garland, Laforey, Lightning, Oribi, Free Dutch Isaac Sweers and Free Polish Piorun.
 From Gibraltar the destroyers Foresight, Forester, Gurkha, Lance, Legion and Zulu sailed on 18 September to join the escort on the following day.